andy128k/cl-gobject-introspection/README.md

   version : string = nil
 ```

 Returns interface to repository with name `repository-name`.
-In
-current implementation repository is function.

 # 2. Using interface objects